breiting/mac-dev-playbook/README.md

 # Mac Development Ansible Playbook

-This playbook installs and configures most of the software I use on my Mac for web and software development.
-Some things in macOS are difficult to automate (notably, the Mac App Store and certain tools from Apple), so I still have some manual installation steps, but at least it's all documented here.
+This repository was initially created by Michael Griffin and was modified to my needs.
+Feel free to fork this repository and make your changes.

 This is a work in progress, and is mostly a means for me to document my current Mac's setup.
 I'll be adding settings and packages to this set of playbooks over time.

 *See also*: